bradleyoesch/bradleyoesch.github.io/recipes/double-chocolate-crinkle-cookies/index.md

 ### Pre-bake

 1. 10 min - rest **cookie dough** at room temperature
-    - _If dough chilled longer than 3 hours, let sit at room temperature for at least 20 min_
+    - _If dough chilled longer than 3 hours, let rest at room temperature for at least 20 min_
 1. Preheat oven to 350°F
 1. Line baking sheet with parchment paper
 1. In small bowl